 Satin Sheets Highlighter

 Satin sheets is a shimmery gold highlight.
-It doesn’t have a duochrome flip but it’s still really pretty.
+It doesn’t have a duochrome flip but it’s still pretty.
 If you apply lightly with a brush it looks natural but you can build it up to be blinding.
-I don’t find this shade super exciting after using it a few times, I’d rather use Starlight over Satin Sheets!
+I still don’t find this shade to be super exciting, I’d rather use Starlight over Satin Sheets!

 The highlighters really didn’t want to show up on camera but IRL they’re stunning.
 You can kind of see the pink from Starlight and the gold from Satin Sheets on my hand.
 The shades from top to bottom on my arm are Pink Wink, Pink Sand, Sunny Honey, and Tropic Like It’s Hot.
 When I do swatches I don’t build them to max pigmentation like you often see on instagram.
 I feel like that gives a false representation of the shades because you expect the same pigmentation in one swipe from seeing those types of swatches.
 I swipe twice max.